proofofexistence/docs/README.md

 generated for the document, its existence is proven, permanently, with no trust required**.

-If anyone wants to manually confirm the document\'s existence at the timestamped time, they should just follow these steps:
+If anyone wants to manually confirm the document's existence at the timestamped time, they should just follow these steps:

--   Calculate the document\'s SHA256 digest.
+-   Calculate the document's SHA256 digest.
--   Find a transaction in the bitcoin blockchain containing an OP\_RETURN output with the document\'s hash prepended by our marker bytes, which are 0x444f4350524f4f46 (or \'DOCPROOF\' in ascii).
+-   Find a transaction in the bitcoin blockchain containing an OP_RETURN output with the document\'s hash prepended by our marker bytes, which are 0x444f4350524f4f46 (or \'DOCPROOF\' in ascii).
--   Some online services like [Coin Secrets](http://coinsecrets.org/) or [blockchain.info\'s
-    list](https://blockchain.info/strange-transactions) can help you
-    locate OP\_RETURN transactions more easily.
+-   Some online services like [Coin Secrets](http://coinsecrets.org/) or [blockchain.info's list](https://blockchain.info/strange-transactions) can help you locate OP_RETURN transactions more easily.
 -   The existence of that transaction in the blockchain proves that the document existed at the time the transaction got included into a block.

+---

 ## Press, Media & History